 We don’t want to go into details because obesity in dogs is a serious and really sad topic, but our duty as dog lovers is to make you aware of the risks.
 It has been scientifically proven that fat in dogs secretes inflammatory hormones and creates oxidative stress in body tissues, which contributes to the appearance of many diseases, increasing the appearance of many types of cancer, diabetes mellitus, heart disease and hypertension, osteoarthritis, urinary bladder stones and anesthetic complications among many other problems.

 The first step to help an overweight or obese dog is to recognize and admit that both owner and dog have a problem.
 While we may not realize it, unfortunately, we are inundated with images of consistently overweight dogs, which makes it challenging to understand what a normal, healthy shape looks like for our beloved canine companions.
 In these cases, if you think your dog is overweight or even obese, the best thing to do is to go to a local veterinarian.
 Do you want to find one quickly?
-Search the Doggies in Town App to find the best veterinarians and access offers of all kinds.
+Search the Doggies in Town App (Android or iOS) to find the best veterinarians and access offers of all kinds.

 If for any reason you can’t go to the vet and you want to know for sure if your dog is overweight, we give you three alternatives.

 As we mentioned before, the weight of dogs should not exceed 10-20% of the average or maximum weight of their breed, as they would be at risk of being overweight or even obese.
 To check this, you can try sitting your dog on a human scale (if he is very large) or even on a kitchen scale (if he weighs just a few kilos).
 If you find that you can’t get him to do it either way, try the next method.

 This test to detect overweight and obesity in dogs consists of palpating with your hand the ribs of your furry friend, it is really reliable and very simple to do.